TeseoLou/clancy-nook-walking-tours/README.md

 ---

-### **Process Methodology** (3)
+## **Process Methodology** (3)
-The Clancy Nook Walking Tours website is a user-centric, fully responsive, and visually engaging platform designed to showcase historic walking tours in Manchester.
-The goal is to provide an intuitive and accessible experience for both tourists and locals, ensuring seamless navigation, efficient booking options, and an engaging presentation of the tour offerings.
+The Clancy Nook Walking Tours website was a user-centric, fully responsive, and visually engaging platform designed to showcase historic walking tours in Manchester.
+The goal was to provide an intuitive and accessible experience for both tourists and locals, ensuring seamless navigation, efficient booking options, and an engaging presentation of the tour offerings.

-This section outlines the step-by-step approach during development, the website features, challenges and solutions along the way, and the technologies used to bring the project to completion.
+This section outlined the step-by-step approach during development, the website features, challenges and solutions along the way, and the technologies used to bring the project to completion.

-#### **Approach** (3.1)
+### **Approach** (3.1)
 The development process was a structured, incremental approach, emphasising responsiveness, accessibility, and clean code.

 Industry best practices in front-end web development include the use of: